 Speakers: Nessa Finisse, Program Associate, CHCS; Tamika L. Moore, Consultant with lived expertise; Barbie Izquierdo; Yolanda Gordon, Manager, Expansion and Advocacy, RESULTS; and Alice Aluoch, Founder and Executive Director, Mfariji Africa

-N. Finisse will describe the goals of the exploration.
-B. Izquierdo, Y. Gordon, and A. Aluoch will describe insights from conversations with state representatives; representatives from national organizations; and individuals with lived expertise about opportunities for connecting cross-sector partners and prioritizing lived expertise to fight hunger.
+N. Finisse described the goals of the exploration.
+B. Izquierdo, Y. Gordon, and A. Aluoch described insights from conversations with state representatives; representatives from national organizations; and individuals with lived expertise about opportunities for connecting cross-sector partners and prioritizing lived expertise to fight hunger.

 III.
 Panel Discussion